ProjectKorra/ProjectKorraWiki/source/pkcore/abilities.rst

 ===========
 Fire is the element of power.
-Firebenders are very aggressive and powerful, choosing to overwhelm their opponents with an endless onslaught of offensive attacks instead of being defensive.
+Firebenders are very aggressive and powerful, choosing to overwhelm their opponents with an endless onslaught of offensive attacks.

-Firebending abilities focus on overwhelming combat potential and survival.
+Firebending abilities focus on combat capability and destroying obstacles.

 .. toctree::
     :name: firetree